CDRT/docs/bios/settings/thinkstation/usbsetup.md

 # USB Setup Settings #

 ![](./img/usbsetup.png)

+?> The number of USB ports may vary depending on model.

 <details><summary>USB Port Access</summary>

-Whether to enable or disable USB devices and all other fields for USB settings.
+Whether to enable USB devices.

+!> When disabled, all other USB settings are removed, except for `USB Enumeration Delay`.

 Options: